swcarpentry/board/governance.md

     d.
-All requests for Software Carpentry training must be shared promptly with core staff and member organization representatives, and summarized monthly to the Board of Directors.
+All requests for Software Carpentry training must be shared promptly with core staff and member organization representatives, and summarized monthly to the Steering Committee.

     e.
-Responsibility for arranging workshops will be allocated geographically, or as otherwise directed by the Board of Directors in consultation with the Advisory Council and member organizations.
+Responsibility for arranging workshops will be allocated geographically, or as otherwise directed by the Steering Committee in consultation with the Advisory Council and member organizations.

     f.
-No person or organization may offer Software Carpentry branded certification without prior approval from the Board of Directors.
+No person or organization may offer Software Carpentry branded certification without prior approval from the Steering Committee.

 9. The Software Carpentry Foundation raises and spends money in support of the goals listed in its mission statement.

     a.
-People and organizations may donate money directly to the SCF (via NumFOCUS) to be spent at the board's discretion.
+People and organizations may donate money directly to the SCF (via NumFOCUS) to be spent at the Steering Committee's discretion.

     b.
-Donations earmarked for particular purposes (e.g., to sponsor a particular workshop) must be approved by the Board of Directors or its appointed sub-committee before being accepted.
+Donations earmarked for particular purposes (e.g., to sponsor a particular workshop) must be approved by the Steering Committee or its appointed sub-committee before being accepted.

     c.
-The SCF may accept workshop registration fees, lump sum donations, and other contributions in exchange for helping to arrange workshops, create new curriculum, etc.  All such arrangements must be approved in advance by the Board of Directors, or by a sub-committee appointed by it.
+The SCF may accept workshop registration fees, lump sum donations, and other contributions in exchange for helping to arrange workshops, create new curriculum, etc.  All such arrangements must be approved in advance by the Steering Committee, or by a sub-committee appointed by it.

     d.
 Member organizations may accept donations, workshop registration fees, grants, and other contributions toward Software Carpentry activities.
-All such arrangements for Software Carpentry branded activities must be approved in advance by the Board of Directors, and money raised in this way must be reported quarterly to the Board of Directors.
+All such arrangements for Software Carpentry branded activities must be approved in advance by the Steering Committee, and money raised in this way must be reported quarterly to the Steering Committee.

     e.
-Foundation staff may not approach a grant agency or other organization for amounts in excess of US$5000 without first getting clearance from the Board of Directors.
+Foundation staff may not approach a grant agency or other organization for amounts in excess of US$5000 without first getting clearance from the Steering Committee.

     f.
-Member organizations are encouraged to share information about funding opportunities with the board, and must get prior clearance from the Board of Directors or its appointed sub-committee for proposals that include support for Software Carpentry activities greater than US$5000.
+Member organizations are encouraged to share information about funding opportunities with the Steering Committee, and must get prior clearance from the Steering Committee or its appointed sub-committee for proposals that include support for Software Carpentry activities greater than US$5000.

     g.
-Foundation staff may not enter into private financial arrangements for Software Carpentry related activities without prior approval from the Board of Directors.
+Foundation staff may not enter into private financial arrangements for Software Carpentry related activities without prior approval from the Steering Committee.

-10. The Board may amend these rules at any time by majority vote, and must re-approve these rules or an amended version of them every two years, beginning one year after its initial formation.
+10. The Steering Committee may amend these rules at any time by majority vote, and must re-approve these rules or an amended version of them every two years, beginning one year after its initial formation.